-- 12.1 In the event where one or more councillors leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the council must resolve to: - delegate the consideration and decision on the matter, as described in section 257 of the LGA or section 238 of the COBA, unless the matter cannot be delegated under subsection 3 of both sections because an Act says it must be decided by resolution of the council - decide by resolution to defer the matter to a later meeting - decide by resolution not to decide the matter and take no further action in relation to the matter. - 12.2 The council may by resolution delegate a power under section 257 of the LGA or section 238 of the COBA to: - The mayor or chief executive officer, or - A standing committee, or joint committee of council, or - The chairperson of a standing committee or joint standing committee of council does not apply to Brisbane City Council, or - Another local government for a joint government activity. - The Establishment and Coordination Committee only applies to Brisbane City Council - 12.3 The council must not delegate a decision to an entity if the entity, or a majority being at least half of its members, has a prescribed or declarable conflict of interest in the matter. - 12.4 The council may only delegate a power to make a decision about a councillors conduct under section 150AG of the LGA pursuant to section 257(2) of the LGA, to: - The mayor or - A standing committee. - 12.5 A council may only delegate a power to make a decision about a councillor's conduct pursuant to section 238(2) of the COBA, to:

-- · The mayor, or - The Establishment and Coordination Committee, or - A standing committee of the council. - 12.6 If the matter cannot be delegated under an Act, The Minister for Local Government may, by signed notice give approval for a conflicted councillor to participate in deciding a matter in a meeting including being present for the discussion and vote on the matter, if there is a loss of quorum and deciding the matter cannot be delegated, subject to any conditions the Minister may impose.
+- 12.1 In the event where one or more councillors leave a meeting due to a prescribed or declarable conflict of interest in a matter that results in a loss of a quorum for deciding the matter, the local government must resolve to: - delegate the consideration and decision on the matter, as described in section 257 of the LGA or section 238 of the COBA, unless the matter cannot be delegated under subsection three of both sections, because an Act says it must be decided by resolution of the local government - decide by resolution to defer the matter to a later meeting - decide by resolution not to decide the matter and take no further action in relation to the matter unless the LGA or another Act provides that the local government must decide the matter. - 12.2 The council may by resolution delegate a power under section 257 of the LGA or section 238 of the COBA to: - the mayor or CEO - a standing committee, or joint committee of the local government - the chairperson of a standing committee or joint standing committee of the local government (does not apply to Brisbane City Council) - another local government for a joint government activity - the Establishment and Coordination Committee (only applies to Brisbane City Council) - 12.3 The local government must not delegate a decision to an entity if the entity, or a majority being at least half of its members, has a prescribed or declarable conflict of interest in the matter. - 12.4 The local government may only delegate a power to make a decision about a councillor's conduct under section 150AG of the LGA pursuant to section 257(2) of the LGA, to: - · The mayor or - A standing committee - 12.5 A local government may only delegate a power to make a decision about a councillor's conduct pursuant to section 238(2) of the COBA, to: - the mayor - the Establishment and Coordination Committee, Brisbane City Council - a standing committee of the local government - 12.6 The Minister for Local Government may, by signed notice give approval for a conflicted councillor to participate in deciding a matter in a meeting including being present for the discussion and vote on the matter, if there is a loss of quorum and deciding the matter cannot be delegated, subject to any conditions the Minister may impose.